WebHare/sublime-package/README.md

 # Sublime/WebHare package
-This package adds support for the WebHare CMS to Sublime.
+This package adds support for the WebHare Platform to Sublime.
 The package contains the following:

 - HareScript and Witty (the WebHare template language) syntax highlighting